In Jaipur, India, Dr. Anoop Jhurani uses advanced technology to

 Choose Dr. Anoop Jhurani for your computer-assisted knee replacement surgery

 A surgeon who specializes in knee surgery and has treated knee conditions for over 15 years, Dr. Jhurani has accumulated a vast experience in knee surgery.
-He has performed over 12,000 hip and knee replacements throughout his career.
-One of the few surgeons in Jaipur that does computer-assisted knee replacement surgery is doctor Anoop Jhurani.
+He has performed over 12,000 knee and hip replacements throughout his career.
+One of the few surgeons in Jaipur that does computer-assisted knee replacement surgery is Doctor Anoop Jhurani.

 What is the aim of a computer-assisted knee replacement?

 The purpose of computer-assisted knee replacement surgery is to combine the surgeon’s experience and expertise with the accuracy and precision of computer technology.
 Dr. Jhurani and his team can align implants with a level of precision that is not workable with the human eye.
 Patients who have this surgery benefit from improved outcomes, a speedy recovery, and a swift return to regular life.

 - Improved knee functionality